Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry has 18 doubles, four triples, eight home runs and 39 walks while batting .237.
+- McKinstry is hitting .239 with 18 doubles, four triples, eight home runs and 39 walks.

+- McKinstry has reached base via a hit in 77 games this year (of 126 played), and had multiple hits in 17 of those games.

-- He has hit a long ball in 6.4% of his games this season, and 1.8% of his trips to the dish.
+- In 6.3% of his games this year, he has homered, and 1.8% of his trips to the plate.

-- McKinstry has driven in a run in 23 games this year (18.4%), including six games with more than one RBI (4.8%).
-He has also driven home three or more of his team's runs in one contest.
+- In 19.0% of his games this year, McKinstry has notched at least one RBI.
+In six of those games (4.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

+- He has scored in 47 games this season (37.3%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.